-Goal # Description Type of Goal

-2 STREAM fosters a sense of community by providing a healthy, safe, and thriving school Broad
+Goal # Description Type of Goal 2 STREAM fosters a sense of community by providing a healthy, safe, and thriving school environment.
+Broad State Priori ties addressed by this goal.
+Priority 3- Parent Engagement, Priority 5- Pupil Engagement, Priority 6- School Climate An explanation of why the LEA has developed this goal.

-environment.

-Priority 3- Parent Engagement, Priority 5- Pupil Engagement, Priority 6- School Climate

 We are proud of our high daily attendance rate, but we are focused on decreasing our chronic absenteeism rate.
 Fostering student connection to the school community supports all students in regularly attending school.